TurnstilePortal/turnstile-monorepo/packages/deploy/README.md

 This package provides tools for deploying Turnstile contracts to various environments including local sandbox and testnets.

-> **New!
-Unified Config-Based Deployment** - See the [Unified Deployment](#unified-deployment) section for the recommended approach to deployment.

 ## Architecture

-The deploy package has been redesigned to use an environment-based architecture that makes it easy to support different deployment environments.
+The deploy package is designed with an environment-based architecture that makes it easy to support different deployment environments.
 The main components are:

 - **Environment Configuration** - JSON files that specify how to connect to different environments
 - **Environment Implementations** - Code specific to each environment (local, testnet, etc.)